etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 If you need to work without this security checks, you should use the Administrator Mode, or the restricted Administrator Mode.
-You can find more information about them in Administrator Mode.
+You can find more information about them in [Administrator Mode](#administrator-mode).

 ###  Write Access

 Write access checks are done when the OBDal save or remove methods are called or when a business object is saved by hibernate (at flush/commit).
-For write access the following checks are performed:
+For write access, the following checks are performed:

   * The user must have access to a window/tab which displays the entity.
 See the  AD_Window_Access  table.
   * The organization of the business object must be in the list of writable organizations of that user.
 Writable organizations are organizations directly linked to the role of the user.